bakpakin/Fennel/reference.md

 (include :my.embedded.module)
 ```

-Loads Fennel/Lua module code at compile time and embeds it in the compiled
+Loads Fennel/Lua module code at compile time and embeds it in the
-output.
-The module name must be a string literal that can resolve to
+compiled output.
+The module name must resolve to a string literal
-a module during compilation.
-The bundled code will be wrapped in a
+during compilation.
+The bundled code will be wrapped in a function
-function invocation in the emitted Lua and set on
+invocation in the emitted Lua and set on
 `package.preload[modulename]`; a normal `require` is then emitted
 where `include` was used to load it on demand as a normal module.